kuzzleio/documentation-old/src/plugins-reference/plugins-context/constructors.md

 **Returns**

-A resolved promise if the provided filters are valid, or a rejected one with the appropriate error object otherwise.
+A resolved promise if the provided filters are valid, or a rejected one with the appropriate error object.

 ---